 The three platforms were built in the mid-1980s for use during the America’s Cup yacht race held in Fremantle.
 The adjacent rail line (non-electrified) is not part of the existing passenger network, though continues to be used for freight operations.

-Removal of the ageing platforms is needed to maintain public safety, and prevent damage to the rail reserve.
+Removal of the ageing platforms was needed to maintain public safety, and prevent damage to the rail reserve.

-Following demolition works, existing rail reserve fencing will be extended to encompass the footprint of each removed platform.
-These areas will be reinstated to match the surrounding rail reserve.
+Following demolition work, existing rail reserve fencing was extended to encompass the footprint of each removed platform.
+These areas have been reinstated to match the surrounding rail reserve.